 The Board of Selectmen met Tuesday, Jan.
 15, and had a full agenda.

-Selectmen expected to meet with developer Robert Borrelli to discuss a lease of town land (Lot 3) on Ice House Road -- on which he would like to build a 120,000 square foot sports facility -- but Borrelli requested the issue be rescheduled to Jan.
+Selectmen expected to meet with developer Robert Borrelli to discuss a lease of town land (Lot 3) on Ice House Road -- on which -- but Borrelli requested the issue be rescheduled to Jan.
 29.

 Town Administrator Michael Sullivan said other groups are interested in leasing that land, including the town's Parks and Recreation Department and a developer who would like to put in an assistant living facility with 80 to 100 units.

 The board also met with Walid Makouk regarding an application for a taxicab license.